TimotheeMickus/codwoe/README.md

 tweaks: in particular, we patch the moverscore library to have it run on CPU.

 Another possibility is to use the dockerfile written for the codalab competition.
-You can also pull this docker image frome dockerhub:
+You can also pull this docker image from dockerhub:
 [`linguistickus/codwoe`](https://hub.docker.com/r/linguistickus/codwoe).
 This
 Docker image doesn't contain the code, so you will also need to clone the repository within it; but this image will also contain our tweaks.